-This size problem is driven by a number of factors, that are studied in Section 2, the most important of which is that the simultaneous inference is only rowwise in nature.
+This size problem is driven by a number of factors, that are studied in Section 2, the most important of which is that the simultaneous inference is only row-wise in nature.
 This means that the SiZer inference in Figure 3 is only adjusted row by row.
 Hence it is not surprising that some spurious structure manages to be flagged here, since each of the maps in Figure 3 includes 11 such rows (so just by chance, the test flags significant structure more often than 5% of the time).

-This problem is addressed in Section 2 by using Bonferroni type adjustments.
+To address this problem we also propose a global adjustment in Section 2.
 The corresponding globally adjusted version of Figure 3 has been plotted, but is not shown here (to save space) because each of the panels is completely purple, indicating that the size problem has been solved.